-Smoking did not take place by any occupants and all sampling was performed during winter.
-Selected pollutants were measured using continuous monitoring and allowed us to calculate the concentration of SO2, NO, NO2 and CO.
-Our results support the expectation that the concentration of indoor air pollutants grows dramatically during cold seasons because of the extra requirements for heating.
-They found out that the highest concentration of these pollutant occurred in winter.
+Smoking did not take place by any occupants and all simpling was performed during winter.
+Selected pollutants were measured using continuous monitoring and allowed us to calculate the concentration of SO2, NO, NO, and CO. curr exsils support the expectation that the concentration of indoor air pollutants grows dramatically during continuous monitoring and the transformation of the pollutant occurred in winter.
 Importantly, in traditional kitchens (enclosed and semi-open), pollutants had a higher concentration.
-Therefore, residents particularly housewives, could be more affected by indoor pollution in such kitchens.
+Therefore, residents particularly housewise, could be more affected by indoor pollution in such kitchens.
 Stove and fuel type, ventilation, method of cooking, heating system, and human activities, are other factors which play a crucial role in the concentration of indoor pollutants within enclosed spaces.
-To minimize the negative effects of indoor pollution and control them, it is suggested that efforts should be made to provide incentives and opportunities for using clean energies like electric instead of fossil fuels.
+To minimize the negative effects of indoor pollutant and control them, it is suggested that efforts should be made to provide incentives and opportunities for using clean energies like electric instead of fossil finds.